Basics of Christianity

 Jesus fulfilled the Ten Commandments (God’s laws given to Moses) for anyone who believes in Him (i.e. we are not made righteous by fulfilling them but by believing in Him).
 [Romans 10:4; Matthew 5:17] But, this does not mean they are now invalid – they still show us how sinful we are by showing us God’s standard for holy living.
 [Romans 3:20; Luke 16:17]

 After His death, Jesus descended to hell.
 [Matthew 12:39-40; Ephesians 4:9] This means hell is a physical location under the earth.
-While in hell, He proclaimed the gospel (the Good News of His coming to redeem mankind from sin) to souls that were captive in hell (including those who were previously disobedient).
-Those who listened were given eternal life.
-[John 5:25; 1 Peter 3:19-20] He took these souls with Him when He ascended to heaven.
-[Ephesians 4:8; Psalm 68:18; Matthew 27:52-53]
+While in hell, He proclaimed the gospel to souls that were captive in hell (those who were previously disobedient).
+[1 Peter 3:19-20] He triumphed over evil.
+[Ephesians 4:8; Psalm 68:18]

 On the third day, Sunday, He rose from the dead.
 [John 20:1] The first person to see Him was Mary Magdalene.
 He told her he was ascending to God the Father (in heaven).
 [John 20:17] He was seen at various times over a period of forty days after crucifixion by more than five hundred of his followers, by James and later, all the apostles.
 [1 Corinthians 15:6-7; Acts 1:3] Through His resurrection, He took authority over death.
 [Revelation 1:18] Just as He was resurrected from death, those who belong to Him (believers who have accepted Him as Lord and Saviour) will be given a new life (after physical death, i.e. an eternal life).
 [1 Corinthians 15:20-23]